nllz/IRTF-HRPC/draft-methodology.md

      target: https://wikileaks.org/sony/docs/05/docs/Anti-Piracy/CDSA/EANTC-Survey-1.5-unsecured.pdf

    ars:
-     title: P2P researchers: use a blocklist or you will be tracked… 100% of the time
+     title: P2P researchers - use a blocklist or you will be tracked… 100% of the time
      date: 2007
      author:
         - ins: N. Anderson